 - Agents must utilize 10, 12, 16 or 20 gauge shotguns with telescopic sights, shooting only slugs.

-- All shooting will occur from tree stands, shooting near or over bait, with the tree stand base secured at a height of at least 20 feet.
+- All shooting will occur from tree stands, shooting near or over bait, with the tree stand base secured at a height of at least 20 feet above the ground.